The Red Shoes: A Hans Christian Andersen Fairy Tale

 • What is The Red Shoes about?

-The Red Shoes is a classic fairy tale about a girl named Karen who becomes obsessed with shiny red shoes.
-Her choices pull her away from what matters until she learns humility and self-control.
+The Red Shoes is a classic fairy tale about a girl named Karen who becomes obsessed with beautiful red shoes.
+Her choices pull her away from kindness and humility until she finally learns a difficult lesson.

 • What is the summary of The Red Shoes?

-• What is The Red Shoes story meaning?
+• What is the meaning of The Red Shoes?

 • What is the moral of The Red Shoes?

-Pride and vanity can lead you away from kindness and peace.
-Humble choices help Karen find her freedom again.
+Pride and vanity can lead a person away from kindness and peace.
+Humility and better choices can help guide them back.

 • What is the theme of The Red Shoes?